drocheam/optrace/docs/source/details/hurb.rst

    :width: 700
    :class: dark-light

-   Comparison of HURB and the theoretical curve for the profile of edge diffraction.
+   Comparison of HURB and the theoretical curve for the diffraction profile of an edge.

 ------------